terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

-# Deploying a Terraform Cloud compatible environment
+# Deploying a Terraform Cloud (TFC) compatible environment

 The objective of the instructions below is to configure the infrastructure that allows you to run CI/CD deployments using Terraform Cloud for the Terraform Example Foundation stages (`0-bootstrap`, `1-org`, `2-environments`, `3-networks`, `4-projects`).